coyright2011 Danise Codekas

 If you seek a deeply creative, powerful and life-changing event that will show you the pathway to your soul, go to those places, in the world, that are still protected and honored by the indigenous peoples and healers, on this planet.

-Those, like myself, who constantly seek spirit andchimney_rock_ghost_ranch2 understand the power of universal consciousness, as we march toward the end of the Mayan, Aztec, Hopi and Hebrew calendars from 2011-2013, are heading to those places now, like Chimney Rock, NM.
+Those, like myself, who constantly seek spirit and understand the power of universal consciousness, as we march toward the end of the Mayan, Aztec, Hopi and Hebrew calendars from 2011-2013, are heading to those places now, like Chimney Rock, NM.

 We are burrowing into places that hold the energy of healing on earth, and enable the clearing of mind and body, in order for us to access higher levels of conscious awareness, without the infiltration of negative, world mind sets.

 When I was in Santa Fe, I met a Hopi jeweler on the square, by the name of Chimney Rock.
 He made an incredible silver, turquoise and Peruvian, spiny oyster shell ring for me.
-After being in Chimney Rock, then meeting Chimney Rock, how could I not accept his ring? chimney_rock_ghost_ranch3
+After being in Chimney Rock, then meeting Chimney Rock, how could I not accept his ring?

 It was one of the those meetings, where I knew we were pulled together, in order to jump start, a new part of my journey, maybe his too.